Leopard Speech-to-Text: Local Transcription FAQ

 What is a good word error rate?

 A good error rate depends on your use case.
-Major cloud providers achieve WER smaller than 25%, while 15% or less is more acceptable by now.
+Major cloud providers achieve WER smaller than 25%, while 15% or less is more acceptable now.
 However, while evaluating WER, one should be careful with the data set.
 The performance of the engines varies across datasets.
 Some vendors may pick the data sets accordingly for marketing purposes.
 If the errors happen with all the important words for your use case, even if the WER is 1%, it may not mean a good WER for you.

 How do I test Leopard Speech-to-Text?